 Your first thought should not be about assessing whether you can defeat the intruder or not or what techniques or weapons you should use in this potential encounter.
 You never know what kind of weapons the guy may be carrying or how many companions the guy might have brought.

-Your first thought should be on what would be the best way to get you and your family out of this situation safely.
-Protecting your property is a very distant second goal that shouldn’t even think about in that instance.
+Your first thought should be about what would be the best way to get you and your family out of this situation safely.
+Protecting your property is a very distant second goal that you shouldn’t even think about in that instance.

 The first thing you should do is to call for help if you can and find a way to get out of the house safely and quickly if possible.